-Michael is a broadway actor who has spent most of the last decade working for Disney Theatricals and touring all over the globe.
-He was last seen on Broadway in the epic new musical Amazing Grace, the story of John Newton.
-Other performance credits include the first and second national tours of Mary Poppins as Mr Banks; the comic hornbill, Zazu, in The Lion King; and originating the role of Marlin in the world premiere of Disney’s Finding Nemo – The Musical written by the Oscar winning Frozen team.
+Michael is a broadway actor and director who has spent most of the last decade working for Disney Theatricals and touring all over the globe.
+He was last seen on Broadway in the new musical Amazing Grace, the story of John Newton.
+Other performance credits include the first and second national tours of Mary Poppins as Mr Banks; the comic hornbill, Zazu, in The Lion King; and originating the role of Marlin in the world premiere of Disney’s Finding Nemo – The Musical written by the Oscar winning team behind Frozen.

 Michael was a founding member of the New York based multimedia performance ensemble Coyote Rep and is founder and owner of The Dialect Lab of Princeton, a professional speech and dialect company.